elastisys/compliantkubernetes-apps/.github/pull_request_template.md

 <!--
 Here are the commit prefixes and comments on when to use them:
 all: (things that touch on more than one of the areas below, or don't fit any of them)
-infra: (changes to our infrastructure code that apply to more than one cloud) infra aws (changes to our infrastructure code that apply only to AWS) infra exo: (changes to our infrastructure code that apply only to Exoscale) infra safe: (changes to our infrastructure code that apply only to Safespring) infra city: (changes to our infrastructure code that apply only to CityCloud)
-lb: (things related to the HAProxy load balancer)
-k8s: (kubernetes related changes, e.g. cluster initialization or join)
 apps: (changes to the applications running in both/all clusters) apps sc: (changes to applications in the service cluster) apps wc: (changes to applications in the workload cluster)